 iPhone users are reporting a number of iOS 14-related issues.
-The list includes some of the usual suspects including bad battery life.
+The list includes a lot of the usual suspects including bad battery life.

-While some of these battery issues might be hardware-related (bloated battery, for instance), others are related to Apple’s newest iOS 14 software.
+While some of these battery issues might be hardware-related (bloated battery, for instance), others are related to Apple’s newest iOS 14 software update.
 In a lot of cases, an app is causing the issues.

-If you’re seeing terrible battery drain after installing the newest version of iOS 14, you might be thinking about moving back to older iOS software.
-That’s definitely an option, but before you do that, you’ll want to try and fix your issues before you downgrade your phone’s software.
+If you’re experiencing terrible battery drain after installing the newest version of iOS 14, you might be thinking about moving back to older iOS software.
+That’s definitely an option if the downgrade is open, bu you should try and fix your issues before you downgrade your phone’s software.

 This guide will take you through fixes for bad iOS 14 battery life and there’s a chance they’ll help you get your issues sorted out in a matter of minutes.

 If you start noticing abnormal drain after installing an iOS 14 update, we recommend restarting your phone before doing anything else.

 Power your iPhone down, wait a minute, and then power it back on.
 A quick reboot can have a tremendous impact on your device’s performance.

 Update Your iPhone